Latest Stories and Topics

 - Worked with over 2,000 local communities, Tribes, and private landowners across the country.

-- Removed or bypassed over 3,400 barriers to fish passage.
+- Removed or bypassed over 3,400 barriers to fish passage fish passage

 - Reopened access to over 61,000 miles of upstream habitat for fish and other wildlife.

-The Bipartisan Infrastructure Law, signed in November 2021, includes $200 million for restoring fish and wildlife passage by removing in-stream barriers and providing technical assistance under the National Fish Passage Program.
-The funding is distributed over five years and delivers $38 million to 40 projects in 23 states and Puerto Rico in 2022 alone, providing a once-in-a-generation opportunity to invest in our nation’s rivers, streams, and communities.
+The Bipartisan Infrastructure Law included an additional $200 million for restoring fish and wildlife passage by removing in-stream barriers and providing technical assistance under the National Fish Passage Program.
+The funding is distributed over five years, providing a once-in-a-generation opportunity to invest in our nation’s rivers, streams, and communities.

 Find a National Fish Passage Program project in your neighborhood.